TarotFooling/TarotNAI/README.md

 ## Sign-in

-The app is yours alone.
+The app is yours alone...
 By default it binds to `127.0.0.1`, so only your own machine can reach it and there is no sign-in screen at all.

 If you want to reach it from another device on your own network, set